 Use the evidence.
 Gather a few sources in your own words to start the debate.
 Use your own words, backed up by the work of professionals.

 Rarely use quotes.
 A literature review is not intended for in-depth discussion or detailed quotes from the text.
-Some short quotes will do, but in general, they should be written by you.
+Some short quotes will do, but in general, the literature review should be written by you.

-If you paraphrase the content of another author's source, be sure to present the author's information or opinions accurately and in your own words.
+If you paraphrase the content of another author's source, be sure to present a citation or opinions accurately and in your own words.
 Then establish a relationship to the context of your overview.